 With the new year just around the corner, now is the perfect time to consider new strategies which will help you be an even more effective caregiver and also provide benefits to your loved one.
 Journaling is a great way to cut down on caregiver stress, and can be used as an outlet to problem-solve and keep a record of caregiving-related tasks.
-In addition, keeping a journal can:
+In addition, keeping a journal for family caregivers can:

 - Make you healthier.
 Writing about challenging emotions and situations for as little as 20 minutes for 3 or 4 days per week has been shown to increase immune system functioning, lower blood pressure, improve sleep, enhance mobility for individuals with arthritis, and much more.